-means the third Business Day after the Dealing Day.
+means the fourth Business Day in Luxembourg after the relevant Valuation Day.

 means Regulation (EU) 2020/852 Of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088.